dwillis/smpa3193-exercises/README.md

-# smpa3193-exercises
+# Exercises for SMPA 3193

-Exercises for SMPA 3193
+This repository contains exercises for SMPA 3193.